 Figure 4: The diamond dataset in R, visualized in a hexbin plot, transforming between a regular 3D ggplot and a braille 3D ggplot.

-And gift ideas abound: if someone you love2 has a favorite dataset or map, you can easily print it out and bring that enjoyment out of the computer screen and into their life.
+And gift ideas abound: if someone you love has a favorite dataset or map, you can easily print it out and bring that enjoyment out of the computer screen and into their life.
 Create customized gifts for the GIS-inclined.
 Add buildings to your elevation matrix and 3D print a cityscape.
 Give some flavor to your D&D game by generating, printing, and painting a custom world map.
 Or just buy a rotating stand and watch Hobart, Tasmania spin around in circles, a normal person activity that normal people definitely do.

 And most impressively: It’s the first thing I’ve ever created in R that has caught the interest of our cat.
 Catographer approved.